Phileosopher/toolbox/jobs-3_image.md

-# Tools for image-crafting for job-seeking
+# Tools for image-crafting in job-seeking

 ## Profile Management